sorchowski/odometry/README.md

 }
 ```

-The full sketch is available under [LS7366-basic](src\lib\Odometry\examples\ArduinoSPI\LS7366-basic).
+The full sketch is available under [LS7366-basic](src/lib/Odometry/examples/ArduinoSPI/LS7366-basic).

-A sketch which manually executes raw SPI commands directly to chip to demonstrate the quadrature capabilities is also available under [LS7366-raw](src\lib\Odometry\examples\ArduinoSPI\LS7366-raw).
+A sketch which manually executes raw SPI commands directly to chip to demonstrate the quadrature capabilities is also available under [LS7366-raw](src/lib/Odometry/examples/ArduinoSPI/LS7366-raw).

 # Interfaces

-[Odometry](src\lib\Odometry\src\Odometry.h) declares basic velocity and directional methods common to either SPI or I2C implementations.
+[Odometry.h](src/lib/Odometry/src/Odometry.h) declares basic velocity and directional methods common to either SPI or I2C implementations.

 ## SPI

-[ArduinoOdometrySPI](src\lib\Odometry\src\OdometryClass\spi) - Provides an implementation of AbstractOdometry for connecting an Arduino to an Ls7366R quadrature encoder via the SPI interface.
+[ArduinoOdometrySPI](src/lib/Odometry/src/OdometryClass/spi) - Provides an implementation of AbstractOdometry for connecting an Arduino to an Ls7366R quadrature encoder via the SPI interface.

 ## I2C

-[ArduinoI2COdometry](src\lib\Odometry\src\OdometryClass\i2chost) - Provides an implementation of AnstractOdometry for connecting an Arduino to a peripheral over the I2C interface.
+[ArduinoI2COdometry](src/lib/Odometry/src/OdometryClass/i2chost) - Provides an implementation of AnstractOdometry for connecting an Arduino to a peripheral over the I2C interface.
 The peripheral implements the interface to the LS7366 chip.
-See the [ArduinoI2CPeripheral.ino](src\lib\Odometry\examples\ArduinoI2C\ArduinoI2CPeripheral\ArduinoI2CPeripheral.ino) sketch for the example implementation.
+See the [ArduinoI2CPeripheral.ino](src/lib/Odometry/examples/ArduinoI2C/ArduinoI2CPeripheral/ArduinoI2CPeripheral.ino) sketch for the example implementation.

-[OdometryPayload.h](src\lib\Odometry\src\OdometryClass\OdometryPayload.h) provides a struct definition for packaging quadrature encoder count and status data to be transmitted over the I2C line.
+[OdometryPayload.h](src/lib/Odometry/src/OdometryClass/OdometryPayload.h) provides a struct definition for packaging quadrature encoder count and status data to be transmitted over the I2C line.

 # Hardware